 - (a) You may assign your right to an indemnity for the crop year only to creditors or other persons to whom you have a financial debt or other pecuniary obligation.
 You may be required to provide proof of the debt or other pecuniary obligation before we will accept the assignment of indemnity. - (b) All assignments must be on our form, provided to us, and are effective when approved in writing by us.
 Each assignment form may contain more than one creditor or other person to whom you have a financial debt or other pecuniary obligation. - (c) Unless you have provided us with a properly executed assignment of indemnity, we will not make any payment to a lienholder or other person to whom you have a financial debt or other pecuniary obligation even if you may have a lien or other assignment recorded elsewhere.
-Under no circumstances will we be liable: - To any lienholder or other person to whom you have a financial debt or other pecuniary obligation where you have failed to include such lienholder or person on a properly executed assignment of indemnity provided to us; or - (2) To pay to all lienholders or other persons to whom you have a financial debt or other pecuniary obligation any amount greater than the total amount of indemnity owed under the policy. - (d) If we have received the properly executed assignment of indemnity form: - (1) Only one payment will be issued jointly in the names of all assignees and you; and
+Under no circumstances will we be liable: - (1) To any lienholder or other person to whom you have a financial debt or other pecuniary obligation where you have failed to include such lienholder or person on a properly executed assignment of indemnity provided to us; or - (2) To pay to all lienholders or other persons to whom you have a financial debt or other pecuniary obligation any amount greater than the total amount of indemnity owed under the policy. - (d) If we have received the properly executed assignment of indemnity form, only one payment will be issued jointly in the names of all assignees and you, unless all assignees and you agree in writing for the payment to be issued to a single payee.